![[BOTTOM]](to-bottm.gif)

 - SECTION 4

-- Annual Elections.
+Annual Elections.

-member in good standing as of November 15th, a ballot listing all nominees for each office
+to each non-probationary member in good standing as of November 15th, a ballot

-or Regional Directorship.
-Nominees shall be listed alphabetically for each Office of
+listing all nominees for each Office or Regional Directorship.
+Nominees shall be listed

 the highest number of votes for each position will be declared elected.

-- Results of the voting shall be published in the next issue of the Club publication.
+d.
+Results of the voting shall be published in the next issue of the Club publication.

-- If any nominee at the time of voting shall be unable to serve for any reason, such
+e.
+If any nominee at the time of voting shall be unable to serve for any reason, such

-nominee shall not be elected, and the vacancy so created shall be filled by the Board in
+nominee shall not be elected and, the vacancy so created shall be filled by the Board in

-accordance with Article II, Section3.
+accordance with Article II, Section 1.

-- Newly elected Officers and Directors shall take office immediately following the
+f.
+Newly elected Officers and Directors shall take office immediately following the

-election results, each year.
+election results each year.

-- Previous Officers and Regional Directors must turn over their Club records to their
+g.
+Previous Officers and Regional Directors must turn over their Club records to their

 successors within thirty (30) days of publication of the election results.

-- An Editor of the official Club publication shall be appointed by the Board from the
+h.
+An Editor of the official Club publication shall be appointed by the Board from the

 members in good standing by May 1st and shall serve for the Club Year.

-prior to the current operating year.
+years prior to the current operating year.
 He/she may be appointed every two years, by the

 Board, from the members in good standing, within sixty (60) days after the Board has taken